 Remember, not every area of your yard needs groundcovers that tolerate being walked on.
-Before redoing any area, study where the paths are, and use the most traffic-tolerant groundcovers to surround the stepping stones.
-Elsewhere, being able to tolerate footsteps is much less important.
+In other areas with less activity, where the ability to tolerate footsteps is much less important, you can use other groundcovers and perennials.

 Read on to find our ratings for the most and least durable groundcover plants.